Lawhy/Lawhy.github.io/_posts/2021-1-9-cross-entropy.md

 - Brownlee, J., 2021.
 A Gentle Introduction To Cross-Entropy For Machine Learning. [online] Machine Learning Mastery.
   Available at: [https://machinelearningmastery.com/cross-entropy-for-machine-learning](https://machinelearningmastery.com/cross-entropy-for-machine-learning)
   [Accessed 9 January 2021].

+- The mathematical proof of the entropy formula is inspired by the blog [here](https://zhuanlan.zhihu.com/p/30854084).